azadebrahimian/WebDev_FinalExperiments/Experiment 1/README.md

 # Experiment 1

-## Note
-This is the sample project we created for Experiment #2 of our final project.
-We used ingredients.csv to populate our ingredients table in priv/repo/seeds.exs.
+Our experiment 1 mainly focuses on choosing the right endpoints for the API and seeing if it fits what we need for our webapp.
+As we weren't concerned with it working in Phoenix, we made the API calls in python.